WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 [![Sponsors on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/sponsors/badge.svg)](#sponsors)

 **WordPress Plugin Boilerplate Powered** is a complete foundation for building your WordPress plugins.
-This project started because mainly the WordPress plugin boilerplates available was too minimal for who is building a lot of plugins.
+The project history is part of the [Wiki](https://wpbp.github.io/wiki.html) that include also the workflow and how it is organized.

-Every experienced WordPress developers use always the same libraries (or snippets) and with Composer is very easy but at same time follow best practices.
+Every experienced WordPress developers use always the same libraries (or snippets) but at same time follow best practices.
-Choose a library or a snippet and the boilerplate (with the help of the Code Generator) will generate everything without need a manual copy&paste way or look on internet!
+Choose a library or a snippet and the boilerplate (with the help of the [Code Generator](https://wpbp.github.io/wiki.html)) will generate everything without need a manual copy&paste way or look on internet!

 ## Features